 That “Just Right Fit” Creates BIG WINs for Employees and Employers!

 Finding that “Just Right” JOB, or that “Just Right” EMPLOYEE Always Makes a Difference!

-In fact, helping our clients find that candidate who is the “just right fit” between a ob and a future employee is our favorite thing to do.
+In fact, helping our clients find that candidate who is the “just right fit” between a job and a job candidate is our favorite thing to do.
 Maybe because it’s “not easy” and we like a challenge.
 Maybe its because we get to see first hand how much of a difference it makes to BOTH employees and employers.
 Whatever the reason, we work very hard at “fit finding”.

 If you’re an EMPLOYER – the work you put into hiring employees who are the “just right fit” almost always translates into more productivity, higher team morale, less turnover.
 Studies show that employees who are that “just right fit” will outperform their less well matched colleagues as much as two to one.
 “Right fit” employees stay on the job longer, work harder, and can have a big impact on a team’s morale.
 Because they love what they do, the “right fit” employees have a positive impact on everyone around them.

 If you’re an EMPLOYEE, taking the time to find a job that is that “just right fit” for you means you’ll actually look forward to Mondays (instead of Fridays).
 Not only will you love what you do, but you’ll be very good at it with increases in pay and job responsibilities going hand in hand.
 You’ll tend to be one of those “long termers” – avoiding the hassle of looking for “something better” every one or two years.
 You know that “something better” is your current job!

 Our “fit finder” process tackles 5 components of “fit”….